 According to nutritionists around the world put the lentil on top of the healthiest foods.
-Lentil has an important spot in building muscle mass, raising body energy, regulating the digestive system and keeping your gut in good shape and lowering the sugar levels in the blood.
-It’s maybe cause of the low glycemic index that it started to gain in popularity recently.
+Lentil has an important spot in building muscle mass, raising body energy, regulating the digestive system, and keeping your gut in good shape, and lowering the sugar levels in the blood.
+It’s maybe caused by the low glycemic index that it started to gain in popularity recently.
 Mostly neglected, this type of legume crop is slowly coming to the big scene.

 Disclaimer: This text is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 Always seek the advice of a physician or other qualified health provider with any questions you may have regarding a medical condition.
 Dimology – Healthy World are not liable or responsible for any advice, course of treatment, diagnosis or any other information, services or product you obtain through this site.